Wendy’s Generic Competitive Strategy & Growth Strategies

 Market Penetration.
 Wendy’s primary intensive growth strategy is market penetration.
 In this intensive strategy, the company grows through more sales to more consumers in the same markets where it currently operates.
 For example, through Wendy’s marketing mix (4P) and the establishment of more restaurants, more diners are attracted to the restaurant chain.
 In applying this growth strategy, the generic competitive strategy of cost leadership enables the fast-food company to use affordable prices to attract more customers.
 Also, the quality focus in Wendy’s mission and vision makes the business use quality as a selling point to attract more consumers and penetrate the market.
 A strategic objective linked to the market-penetration intensive strategy is to grow the restaurant chain through low-cost expansion alongside economies of scale.

 Market Development.
 Wendy’s applies market development as its secondary intensive strategy for growth.
-Entry into new markets is the objective in this intensive strategy.
+Entry into new markets is an objective of this intensive growth strategy.
 For example, the company grows by entering new countries through franchising, such as new franchise agreements for new operations in Asia.
 However, this is just a secondary intensive growth strategy because Wendy’s rate of entry to new countries is slow or limited.
-The cost-leadership generic strategy supports this intensive strategy by enabling the food-service business to use low costs and prices to expand and reach more customers.
+The cost-leadership generic strategy supports this intensive strategy by enabling the foodservice business to use low costs and prices to expand and reach more customers.
 This intensive growth strategy leads to the strategic objective of expanding Wendy’s supply chain to support new market entry.

 Product Development.
 Wendy’s rate of product development is low.
 Thus, product development is only a supporting intensive growth strategy for the company.
 In this intensive strategy, Wendy’s grows through new products to attract even more consumers.
 For example, in the 1970s, the company introduced the salad bar.
 Also, new products and variants are introduced through the years.
 The differentiation generic competitive strategy supports this intensive growth strategy by emphasizing product innovation.
 Thus, product innovation is one of Wendy’s strategic objectives for this intensive growth strategy.